akka/akka-persistence-cassandra/docs/src/main/paradox/snapshots.md

 @@snip [snapshot-keyspace](/target/snapshot-keyspace.txt) { #snapshot-keyspace }

 A single table is required.
 This needs to be created before starting your application.
-For local testing you can enable `cassnadra-plugin.snapshot.table-autocreate`.
+For local testing you can enable `akka.persistence.cassandra.snapshot.tables-autocreate`.
 The default table definitions look like this:

 @@snip [snapshot-tables](/target/snapshot-tables.txt) { #snapshot-tables}